NetworkManager/NetworkManager/src/core/dhcp/README.next.md

       mean that it gave up.
 It will keep retrying, it's just that there is little hope of getting a new lease.
 This happens, when you try to run DHCP on a Layer3 link (WireGuard).
 There is little hope to succeed, but `NMDhcpClient` (theoretically) will retry and may recover from this.
-Another example is when we fail to start dhclient because it's not installed.
-In that case, we are not optimistic to recover, however `NMDhcpDhclient` will retry (with backoff timeout) and might still recover from this.
 For most cases, `NMDevice` will treat the no-lease cases the same, but in case of "bad" it might give up earlier.

 When a lease expires, that does not necessarily mean that we are now in a bad state.
 It might mean that the DHCP server is temporarily down, but we might recover from that easily. "bad" really means, something is wrong on our side which prevents us from getting a lease.
-Also, imagine `dhclient` dies (we would try to restart, but assume that fails too), but we still have a valid lease, then possibly `NMDhcpClient` should still pretend all is good and we still have a lease until it expires.
+Also, imagine the DHCP client dies (we would try to restart, but assume that fails too), but we still have a valid lease, then possibly `NMDhcpClient` should still pretend all is good and we still have a lease until it expires.
 It may be we can recover before that happens.
 The